learn-co-curriculum/functional-light-js-chapters-3-and-4/README.md

 Point-free is cool, but use your judgement.
 It can be a lot of jumping through hoops to improve readability and may degrade readability if taken too far.

+##Questions

+1. Are there places within Ironboard that could benefit from currying or partial application?

 #Chapter 4 - Composing Functions

 Functional programming: seeing every function like a Lego piece.
 Small on its own, but useful to put together with others.